-Police say couple dead in apparent murder-suicide
+Police say Westchester couple in 60s dead in murder-suicide

 Troopers were dispatched to a North Salem home just before 2 a.m. and found Barry Naderman, 63, and Peggy Naderman, 64, both dead of gunshots.

-An initial investigation by the Westchester County medical examiner’s office determined that the couple died in a murder-suicide, police told the Journal News.
+An initial investigation by the Westchester County medical examiner’s office determined that the couple died in a murder-suicide, police said.

+Police told the Journal News they believe Barry Naderman used a .22-caliber rifle to kill his wife and then shot himself.

 Sign up for Daily Newsletters